 10. Window Treatments

-Before you take residence in your new home, you will want to have window treatments up.
+Before you take residence in your new home, you will want to have window treatments up on all your windows.
 This is important for both your personal privacy, as well as your new home’s security.

 You do have some options here.
 Outfit your windows with blinds or curtains that can be opened or shut depending on how much privacy you need at any given time.
 Without these window treatments, anyone outside your home will be able to see inside.
 This poses a threat to your personal privacy since outsiders can see whatever you’re doing in your home.
 It also poses a threat to your home’s security for the same reason; outsiders who can clearly see into your home can see what belongings you have in there and if anyone’s home.
 That is why having these window treatments in place before or shortly after you move in is so important.

 Whichever route you decide to go within your window treatments, it doesn’t have to be boring.
 Think of this as an additional opportunity to add personality through your home’s decor.
 Curtains particularly come in plenty of colors and patterns for you to choose from, giving you an ample chance to add to your home design.
 These outdoor blinds also add fun personality depending on the direction they move and how they hang.